-The county board of election commissioners must deliver a certificate of election to the person having the highest numbers of legal votes for any county office within nineteen (19) days after any general, special, or school election.
-[A.C.A. § 7-5-701(a)(3)]
+The county board of election commissioners shall deliver a certificate of election to the person having the highest numbers of legal votes for any county office within nineteen (19) days after any general, special, or school election.
+If the commission cannot ascertain the correct number of legal votes cast, the commission cannot declare and certify the results.
+[A.C.A. § 7-5-701(a) (1), (4)]